JorgeAGR/stat-var-stars/README.md

 Python 3.x, along with the follwoing libraries:
--- Matplotlib
+- Matplotlib
--- Numpy
+- Numpy
--- Scipy
+- Scipy
--- Astropy
+- Astropy
--- Tkinter
+- Tkinter
--- PyPDF2
+- PyPDF2

--The best option is to download the Anaconda Python distribution: https://www.anaconda.com/download/#linux -- This distribution will contain most of the necessary libraries, with only PyPDF2 missing.
+The best option is to download the Anaconda Python distribution: https://www.anaconda.com/download/#linux
+- This distribution will contain most of the necessary libraries, with only PyPDF2 missing.
   Simply run the following command to download:  "sudo pip install pypdf2"

 ----------------------------------------------------------------------------------------------------------------------------